 A lovely walking tour for people who wish to see the best of the Tallinn Old Town in the company of an inspiring local guide.
-This is a great opportunity for those fond of walking to have a cosy stroll within reasonable time to enjoy the best of the historic city.
+This is a great opportunity for those fond of walking to have a cozy stroll within a reasonable time to enjoy the best of the historic city.

 The fascinating walls of the old town remind us of the middle ages.
-The numerous towers each have their own history and the unique name.
-The most famous of those are "Paks Margareeta" (Fat Margaret), Kiek in de Kök (look into the kitchen), Tower behind the tower and many others.
+The numerous towers each have their history and the unique name.
+The most famous of those are "Paks Margareeta" (Fat Margaret), Kiek in de Kök (look into the kitchen), tower behind the tower, and many others.
 Tallinn is one of the very few towns with that large number of the middle age constructions preserved.

-Alexander Nevsky Cathedral stands out from the old town buildings with it's bright color and Byzantine architecture.
-It's one of the latest constructions of the old city, the Russian Orthodox church, build by the request of Russian Emperor Alexander the 3rd in the 1900.
+Alexander Nevsky Cathedral stands out from the old town buildings with its bright color and Byzantine architecture.
+It's one of the latest constructions of the ancient city, the Russian Orthodox church, built by the request of Russian Emperor Alexander the 3rd in 1900.
 It's located on the high point of the Toompea Hill in front of the Parlament building.

-The Dome Church is one of the oldest churches of Tallinn.
-The church looks very plain and simple with the white walls and small dome, but it has the very long history.
-It was first mentioned in 1233 and since than it has been one of town's main temples.
+The Dome Church is one of the oldest churches in Tallinn.
+The church looks very plain and simple with the white walls and small dome, but it has a very long history.
+It was first mentioned in 1233 and since then it has been one of the town's main temples.
 It's dedicated to Virgin Mary.
-It has the graves of the prominent peope of 13th-19th centuries.
+It has the graves of the prominent people of the 13th-19th centuries.

-Fat Margareth (Paks Margareeta) reminds us of the romantic legend of "Estonian Romeo and Juliet" - the story of a pesant boy Herman and firsheman's daughter Margareth.
+Fat Margareth (Paks Margareeta) reminds us of the romantic legend of "Estonian Romeo and Juliet" - the story of a peasant boy Herman and fisherman's daughter Margareth.
 The Tall Herman tower is on the opposite part of the old town, sadly separated from his love for centuries.

 Great Coastal Gate is located in the northern part of the old town.
-It's the closest gate to the seashore, which explains the origin of the name.
+It's the closest Gate to the seashore, which explains the origin of the name.
 The Gate is built next to the Fat Margareth Tower.
-It's decorated with the dolomite coats of arms of Tallinn and the date the gate was open - 1529.
+It's decorated with the dolomite coats of arms of Tallinn and the date the Gate was open - 1529.

 Estonian Parlament building is located next to the walls of the Toompea Castle.
-It's the active government building, open for the tourists' visits to observe the work of the Parlament from the special balcony.
+It's the current government building, open for the tourists' visits to observe the work of the Parlament from the special balcony.
 The Tall Hermann (Pikk Herman) Tower is a part of the Parlament building.
 It's the tallest tower of the Tallinn's city walls.

 The white tower of St. Olaf's church is the most distinct landmark of Tallinn.
-The 123 meter high spire is still the highest structure in the town (except for the TV tower).
-It's the most popular observation spot of the city.
-The church has the great acoustics, so it's frequently used for the conserts.
+The 123-meter high spire is still the highest structure in the town (except for the TV tower).
+It's the most popular observation spot in the city.
+The church has great acoustics, so it's frequently used for concerts.

 The Tallinn old city center consists of 2 major sections - the Lower Town and the Toompea hill, separated by the fort wall.
 The lower town is a busy tourist area with narrow streets and old houses.
 The main attractions of the lower town are the Town Hall Square, Oldest Pharmacy, Church of Saint Olaf, 3 Sisters Buildings.
-There are numerous restaurants and coffeeshops on the streets of lower town.
+There are numerous restaurants and coffee shops on the streets of the lower town.

-Raeapteek (Town Hall Pharmacy) is one of the oldest continuously running pharmacies in Europe, having always been in business in the same house since the early 15th century.
+Raeapteek (Town Hall Pharmacy) is one of the oldest continuously running pharmacies in Europe, has always been in business in the same house since the early 15th century.
 It is also the oldest commercial enterprise and the oldest medical establishment in Tallinn.
 It's located next to the Town Hall and still preserves the charming medieval spirit with the of jars and herbs, hidden in the large wooden closets.

 Three Sisters are 3 identical houses, located in the northern part of the old town on the main street.
 These are the traditional houses of the merchants, first mentioned in 1362.
-Since that time 3 sisters were owned by richest and most prominent citizens of Tallinn.
+Since that time, three sisters were owned by the wealthiest and most prominent citizens of Tallinn.

-It is a great way to feet the medieval spirit of Tallinn.
-Make a stop for the photo at the Tallinn Town Hall - the only remaining gothic town hall in Europe, walk the narrow streets of the old city, have a cup of coffee in the 200 year old coffee shop, walk up to the observation spot with the greatest panorama of the Tallinn bay.
+It is an excellent way to feet the medieval spirit of Tallinn.
+Make a stop for the photo at the Tallinn Town Hall - the only remaining gothic town hall in Europe, walk the narrow streets of the old city, have a cup of coffee in the 200-year-old coffee shop, walk up to the observation spot with the most magnificent panorama of the Tallinn Bay.